jospergon/copycat/README.md

 # Copycat #

+This fork fix copycat to use it with rails 5.

 Copycat is a Rails engine that allows users to edit live website copy.

 ## How to use ##